SenseiDeElite/agecord/README.md

-## Discord Age Encryption
+## 🏛️ Discord Age Encryption

 A browser extension that adds end-to-end encrypted messaging to Discord.
 Messages are encrypted on your device before being sent — Discord's servers only see ciphertext.

 ---

-### Features
+### ⚙️ Features

-- 🔒 **End-to-end encrypted —** only you and your contacts can read messages;
+- 🔒 **End-to-end encrypted —** only you and your recipients can read messages;
-- ✍️ **Signed messages —** every message is cryptographically signed, preventing tampering;
+- ✍️ **Signed messages —** every message is cryptographically signed, proving authenticity;
 - 🔑 **Your keys, your device —** private keys never leave your browser;
-- 🔐 **Passphrase protected —** your private key is encrypted at rest, unlocked per session.
+- 🔐 **Passphrase protected —** your data is encrypted at rest, unlocked per session.
 - 🤫 **Modern cryptography —** Utilizes Argon2id, XChaCha20-Poly1305, BLAKE3 through [awasm-noble](https://github.com/paulmillr/awasm-noble) where appropriate.
 - ⚡ **Lightning fast —** Messages are encrypted and decrypted almost instantly.
 WebCrypto API, hardware acceleration and WebAssembly are combined to deliver you a near-native experience.

 ---

-### Cryptography
+### 🔐 Cryptography

 Encryption uses [age](https://github.com/FiloSottile/typage) (X25519 key agreement + ChaCha20-Poly1305), a modern and well-audited encryption format.
 Each message is also signed with an Ed25519 signature, which guarantees that a message could only have been sent by the person who owns that keypair — any tampering or forgery is flagged immediately.

-Your private key is stored encrypted at rest on your device using Argon2id + XChaCha20-Poly1305.
+Your data is stored encrypted at rest on your device using Argon2id + XChaCha20-Poly1305.
 It is never uploaded anywhere.

-**Wire format**
+**🪡 Wire format**

 Encrypted messages are sent as raw ciphertext, prefixed with `[age]` so the extension can identify them.
 Each message embeds a bindingId (to prevent cross-channel replay), the ciphertext, and an Ed25519 signature — all in a single self-contained string.
-Messages are encrypted to both the recipients and the sender, so both parties can read the conversation.
+Messages are encrypted to all recipients and the sender, so the relevant parties can read the conversation.

 **🫆 Key fingerprints**

 Each contact's public key is displayed as a BLAKE3 (128-byte output) fingerprint.
-You can verify a contact's key out-of-band by comparing fingerprints with them directly.
+You can verify a contact's key out-of-band by comparing fingerprints with them directly if you wish.

 **Limitations**

-> ⚠️ **No forward secrecy.** If your private key is ever compromised, past messages encrypted to it could be read.
+> ❌ **No forward secrecy.** If your private key is ever compromised, past messages encrypted to it could be read.
 Keep your passphrase strong and your private key safe.

-> ⚠️ **Not post-quantum secure.** The algorithms used (X25519, Ed25519, ChaCha20-Poly1305) are not resistant to attacks from a sufficiently powerful quantum computer.
+> 🔓 **Not post-quantum secure.** The majority of the algorithms used are not resistant to harvest now, decrypt later (HNDL) attacks.
 A future quantum adversary that recorded your encrypted messages today could potentially decrypt them later. age does support post-quantum algorithms, but the resulting ciphertext is too long for Discord, making it impractical for this use case.

 ---